Internship Locations

 Barcelona

 Barcelona is located in the north east of Spain in the region of Catalonia.
-It is probably Spain’s most popular city notably because of the Sagrada Familia church, the Gaudi designed landmarks, the Ramblas and of course, Barcelona football club.
+It is probably Spain’s most popular city, notably because of the Sagrada Familia church, the Gaudi designed landmarks, the Ramblas and of course, Barcelona football club.

 Exploring Barcelona’s gothic quarter takes you into the heart of European culture and a glimpse of Spain’s history.
 It’s busy, fun, has that beach vibe and is full of activities and adventures waiting to be had.
 Online Spanish classes can be taken with us from Barcelona.